Professor Einstein Is a Fun, Wacky Robot That Loves to Talk About Science

 We flip the butt-switch and Professor Einstein comes alive.
 The initial setup involves a bunch of steps.
 The robot guides us through the process.
 It has only limited capabilities when offline, so it asks to connect to the Wi-Fi and to an iPad app, which we download from the App Store.

 A handy booklet lists some of the things you can ask the robot.
 My daughters ask Professor Einstein to stick out its tongue, point its finger, take a walk, and “go crazy.”
-This last command results in a series of crazy expressions.
+This last command results in a series of even wackier expressions.
 They laugh.

 But other times Professor Einstein seems confused by our questions.
 When I ask, “How much is 2 plus 2?” it pauses and says, “Sorry, I could not find an answer to that question.”
 Hmm.
 I ask again, and this time the robot answers with names of actors from a movie—we can’t quite figure out.
-I then ask, “What is the meaning of life?”
-A nonsensical answer again.
+I then ask a question my daughters love to ask Siri: “What is the meaning of life?”
+Again, Professor Einstein offers a nonsensical answer.

 That’s a problem for any talking robot.
 Today, people, even kids, are used to capable voice-based agents like Siri, Alexa, and Google Home.
 When you interact with a system that offers an inferior experience, you get disappointed very fast.
 That’s especially true for a robot that calls itself a genius.